Martin-Hausleitner/AuraCap/README.md

 ### The Problem It Solves

-Most information tools split recording and organizing into two separate acts: you never have time to organize in the moment, and it's hard to return to the context later.
-Most "zero-cost" solutions quietly depend on third-party storage or lock your data into a platform.
-AuraCap resolves this with a touch of hacker ingenuity: GitHub's own infrastructure handles all the relay and processing, so "capture" naturally leads to "consolidation" — and you always own your data.
+Look at your phone's photo library — how many screenshots and recordings are buried there, capturing moments you thought were useful but never looked at again?
+Code errors, book quotes, fleeting inspirations, or meeting notes... we capture fragments by instinct, but we also abandon them by instinct.
+Existing "AI Note-taking apps" usually suffer from two critical pain points:
+	1. High Adoption Cost: Forcing users to download a heavy new app and shift their deeply-ingrained capture habits is notoriously difficult.
+	2. The Third-Party Black Box: You must hand over highly private screenshots and audio data to an untrusted SaaS server.
+AuraCap resolves this tension with a touch of practical hacker ingenuity: Don't build a new app; blend seamlessly into existing behaviors.
+By using the official GitHub Mobile Client — already installed on most developers' and tech enthusiasts' devices — as a trusted portal, AuraCap repurposes GitHub's own infrastructure to handle all relay and computation.
+"Capture" naturally leads to "consolidation," and you retain absolute data sovereignty over your repo.

 ### Why Shortcuts as the Entry Point